apache/openserverless/BUILD.md

 3. **A token must be supplied.** This is the one case where the automatic credentials of section 2.3 are not enough: the images published are not the current repository's own packages, so the built-in `GITHUB_TOKEN` lacks the permission.
-A `DOCKERHUB_TOKEN` with write access to the target images must be set in the fork (Settings → Secrets and variables → Actions), optionally alongside `DOCKERHUB_REGISTRY` and `DOCKERHUB_USER` to change the destination.
-The documentation must present this as *the* prerequisite for Case B, and as the only place in the whole build system where a secret is mandatory.
+Per section 2.6 a **`GHCR_TOKEN`** secret with the `write:packages` scope must be set in the fork (Settings → Secrets and variables → Actions) when pushing to ghcr.io, or a `DOCKERHUB_TOKEN` with write access to the target images when pushing to Docker Hub — optionally alongside `DOCKERHUB_REGISTRY` and `DOCKERHUB_USER` to change the destination.
+The documentation must present this as *the* prerequisite for Case B, and note that `openserverless-build` carries the same requirement for the same reason.

 The documentation must also explain the relationship between the **common base image** and the language runtimes: the base is built and tagged separately, and